-The Schedules of Funding Progress and Employer Contributions on pages 12 through 15 are not a required part of the basic financial statements of the System, but are supplementary information required by the Governmental Accounting Standards Board.
+Our audits were conducted for the purpose of forming an opinion on the basic 1998 and 1997 general purpose financial statements taken as a whole.
+The supplemental schedules of funding progress, employer contributions, actuarial methods and assumptions, revenues by source and expenses by type, and administrative expenses are presented for the purpose of additional analysis and are not a required part of the basic general purpose financial statements.
 These schedules are the responsibility of the System's management.
-Such schedules for each of the six years ended June 30, 1997 have been subjected to the auditing procedures applied in our audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects, when considered in relation to the basic financial statements taken as a whole.
+Such schedules for the years ended June 30, 1998 and 1997 have been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, are fairly stated, in all material respects, when considered in relation to the basic financial statements taken as a whole.

-Miller, Figlar, Chase or Lo MILLER, KAPLAN, ÁRASE & CO.
+MILLER, KAPLAN, ARASE & CO., LLP